Astra-Appalachia/astra-appalachia.github.io/_posts/missions/2023-01-25-Cycle2Mission1.md

 ### Cold Void
 When this special rule is in effect, the following conditions apply to the region:
   - All weapons and attacks with a Strength of 6 or higher now cause _Shred_, unless their target has the _Heavy_ Subtype or has an Armour/Cover Save of 2+.
-In the case of attacks against mixed units, any _Rending_ Wounds must be applied to the more vulnerable targets first (those in which are not immune to the effects).
   - Weapons and attacks which have the Blast special rule also now cause _Pinning_ if they did not already.

 ## First Turn